FIRE STOPPING AND PENETRATION SEALS

 • any imperfection of fit to a fire-rated building element

 Proprietary penetration seal/service opening fire protection systems include boards, batts, mortars, sealants, collars, wraps, pillows, curtains and linear joints.
-Penetration seal systems are available for up to 4 hours integrity and, in some cases, insulation against a cellulosic fire, in accordance with the requirements of BS 476 -20.
+Penetration seal systems are available for up to 4 hours integrity and, in some cases, insulation against a cellulosic fire, in accordance with European standards.
 Products are also available to protect against hydrocarbon fires.

-Penetration seal systems must be specified in strict compliance with the manufacturer's data sheets and tested/assessed for that purpose.
-Seals should be used as a tested system and installed by competent contractors, in compliance with the manufacturer's application instructions.
+Penetration seal and firestopping systems must be specified and installed in strict compliance with the manufacturer’s test, assessment and certification for that application.
+Seals should be used as a tested system.
+All firestopping should be installed by a competent, preferably certified contractor, in compliance with the manufacturer’s application instructions and product data sheets.